titanml/helm-charts/charts/model-orchestra/README.md

         nvidia.com/gpu: 1
 ```

-The `consumerGroup` setting is the `model` [key](https://platform.openai.com/docs/guides/text-generation) which you should provide to the controller's openAI compatible API service.
+The `consumerGroup` setting is the `model` [key](https://platform.openai.com/docs/guides/text-generation) which you should provide to the gateway's openAI compatible API service.
 To create a service backed by several different applications, set the same `consumerGroup` on each of them.

 See the `reader_config` section of the config file [here](https://docs.titanml.co/apis/launch_parameters) for available parameters for the `readerConfig` (note the snake_case settings for the container itself, vs. camelCase here)